Colorado Springs and El Paso rental assistance.

-Colorado Springs and El Paso County non-profit organizations and government programs offer rental assistance to a limited number of eligible families.
-Read below about the agencies to call to apply for rent help, and get addresses and phone numbers.
+Colorado Springs and El Paso County non-profit organizations, charities, churches and government programs offer rental assistance to a limited number of eligible families.
+Read below about the agencies to call to apply for rent or security deposit help, and get addresses and phone numbers.

 A number of low income housing and rent assistance programs are run throughout the region for qualified families and individuals.
 Most of the resources are limited in scope and rely on donations.
 Low to moderate income, the elderly, and disabled are the primary recipients of rent help in Colorado Springs.
 Find extensive information on the agencies to call to apply for help.